Student Handbook - Eating Disorder Protocol

 Identification and Referral

-Any student concerned about his/her own eating patterns, weight or related issues can consult with the Treatment Team by initiating contact with the Wellness Center at 518-388-6120.
+Any student concerned about his/her own eating patterns, weight or related issues can consult with the Treatment Team by initiating contact with the Wellness Center.

-If the concerned party is uncomfortable approaching the student of concern about a referral or assessment, or if their efforts have been unsuccessful, a Team member, likely a Student Health or Counseling staff member, may intervene on his/her behalf.
-If indicated, the Director of Student Health or Counseling will notify the student that there is a concern for the student’s health and safety.
+If someone from the campus community notifies the Wellness Center of a legitimate concern for a student’s health and safety, the Director of Student Health or Counseling will notify the student.
 The student will then be asked to schedule an appointment for an evaluation by a member of the Treatment Team.

 Administrative Consultation and Review

+The first priority is the student’s well-being.
 The first priority for anyone at the College is the student’s well-being and keeping the student enrolled, if appropriate.
-In the instance where a student is: (a) disruptive to the community, (b) continuing to evidence self-harming behaviors, and/or (c) there are other violations of the College Conduct Policy, the Dean of Students may make decisions about the student’s eligibility for continued enrollment such as a medical leave of absence or interim suspension.
+In the instance where a student is: (i) disruptive to the community, (ii) continuing to evidence self-harming behaviors, and/or (ii) disruptive to the violations of the College Conduct Policy, the Dean of Students may make decisions about the student’s eligibility for continued enrollment and may pursue a medical leave of absence or interim suspension in accordance with policies contained in the Student Handbook.
+The Dean of Students or designee may also , (a) refer the student to the Treatment Team; (b) make a student’s enrollment contingent on following the recommendations of the Treatment Team, if the student continues to be at risk to self; (c) make decisions if the student has not scheduled an appointment, as described above, in a reasonable time period, or (d) pursue other appropriate remedies.